opensearch-project/asynchronous-search/README.md

 ./gradlew run --debug-jvm # to just start a cluster that can be debugged
 ```

-The Elasticsearch server JVM will connect to a debugger attached to `localhost:5005`.
+The Opensearch server JVM will connect to a debugger attached to `localhost:5005`.

 The IDE needs to listen for the remote JVM.
 If using Intellij you must set your debug configuration to "Listen to remote JVM" and make sure "Auto Restart" is checked.
 You must start your debugger to listen for remote JVM before running the commands.